manubot/catalog/README.md

 Follow these guidelines when creating your thumbnail to help us maintain a beautiful, consistent, and streamlined catalog.
 They are listed roughly in order of most strict to least strict.

+*Click on the arrows/triangles to show more details about the guideline.*

 <details>
 <summary>
-1000 x 1000 pixels
+Size dimensions to 1000 × 1000 pixels
 </summary>

 Provide an image exactly 1000 pixels wide by 1000 pixels high.
 Why do we ask for such a large image when the thumbnails of the papers appear so small in the catalog?

-1) Web browsers can use the extra pixels to display a cripser image when zoomed in (especially important on high dpi displays).
+1. Web browsers can use the extra pixels to display a cripser image when zoomed in (especially important on high dpi displays).
-2) The layout/design of the catalog is subject to change, which may show the thumbnails at larger sizes.
+2. The layout/design of the catalog is subject to change, which may show the thumbnails at larger sizes.
-3) In general, we want to future-proof the catalog against increasing image resolution standards, and for Manubot's own changing needs.
+3. In general, we want to future-proof the catalog against increasing image resolution standards, and for Manubot's own changing needs.
 </details>

 <details>
 <summary>
-PNG format
+Use PNG format
 </summary>

 Provide your image as a `.png` file.